How is melanoma of the eye diagnosed?

 If an eye exam suggests you might have eye cancer, more tests will likely be needed.
 These might include imaging tests or other procedures.

 Imaging tests use sound waves, x-rays, or magnets to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far cancer might have spread, or to help determine if treatment has been effective.
+Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancer, to le

 This test is especially useful for diagnosing eye melanomas because they look a certain way on ultrasound.
 Using this test, doctors can confirm a diagnosis of melanoma of the eye in most cases.
 This test can also show the location and the size of the tumor.